davidde/gatsby-theme-simpwa/README.md

 Props:
   - **theme**: The theme to use for your app: 'light', 'dark' or 'joy'.
-  - **leftActive**: true/false *string* indicating whether
-  the left sidebar should be active on first load
+  - **leftActive**: Bool indicating whether the left sidebar should be active on first load.
-  - **rightActive**: true/false *string* indicating whether
-  the right sidebar should be active on first load
+  - **rightActive**: Bool indicating whether the right sidebar should be active on first load.
-  - **mutex**: true/false *string* indicating whether the sidebars should mutually exclude each other from being active
+  - **mutex**: Bool indicating whether the sidebars should mutually exclude each other from being active.
-  - **sidestrip**: string indicating the status of the small hoverable strip at the edge of the screen: 'on', 'off', 'hidden', 'mobileOff', 'mobileHidden'
+  - **sidestrip**: String indicating the status of the small hoverable strip at the edge of the screen: 'on', 'hidden', 'off', 'mobileOff'.

 **NOTE:**
 The Layout component's props are initialisation props.